 Two-time Tony Award winner Joe Mantello directs this fourth Broadway revival of Edward Albee's Who's Afraid of Virginia Woolf? for the 2019-2020 Broadway season.

-For a fourth contiguous season, two-time Tony Award and three-time Emmy Award winner Laurie Metcalf returns to the Great White Way in a starring role as she takes on the infamou character of Martha, opposite two-time Emmy Award winner Eddie Izzard, who will star as George, alongside Russell Tovey and 2019 Olivier Award winner Patsy Ferran, as Nick and Honey, respectively.
+For a fifth contiguous season, two-time Tony Award and three-time Emmy Award winner Laurie Metcalf returns to the Great White Way in a starring role as she takes on the infamou character of Martha, opposite two-time Golden Globe nominee Rupert Everett, who will star as George, alongside Russell Tovey and 2019 Olivier Award winner Patsy Ferran, as Nick and Honey, respectively.

 In 1962, when Who’s Afraid of Virginia Woolf? stunned its very first Broadway audiences with its radical, provocative, and unflinching portrait of a marriage, Edward Albee instantly became the most important American playwright of his generation.